 bebo mia inc. started off as a brick & mortar doula agency in Toronto, ON, Canada in 2008.
 They quickly became the fastest growing agency in the city – their amazing team of fertility, birth and postpartum experts supported hundreds of families.
 During this time, co-founders, Natasha & Bianca also began educating women in Toronto who aspired to become doulas themselves.
 Since then, Bianca & Natasha, have gone on to support hundreds of families through their pregnancy, birth and postpartum periods.
 In 2014, Natasha made a move across the country so bebo mia made the decision to move online with its Maternal Support Practitioner (doula) Training.

 Today, bebo mia is a global training & mentorship organization for women in the maternal health field, including pregnancy/birth professionals, childbirth educators & parenting specialists.
-They currently offer 6 Certifications, a Business Membership and they are beta-testing an online course platform that they designed themselves, called Beez Kneez.
+They currently offer 6 Certifications, a and they are beta-testing an online course platform that they designed themselves, called Beez Kneez.
 Adorably nicknamed by their students, the #bebobabes, the entire bebo mia team brings humour, kindness and a fierce commitment to positively impacting the birthing space into everything that they do.